niyibi250/MY_BLAND_BACKEND/README.md

 ## Introduction

 Potofolia is a project aimed at providing a platform for me to showcase my Ablity online.
-This backend component serves as the backbone of the application, handling user authentication, portfolio management, and contact message handling.
+This backend component serves as the backbone of the application, handling user authentication, Blog management, and contact message handling.

 ## Features